Bytestorm5/Bytestorm5/README.md

  - How do I make good user interfaces?

 #### Projects I'm proud of
-_This usually indicates personal progress during the course of the project, rather than indicating good code_ _In fact, it usually means the opposite since it usually involves me doing something for the first time_
+_This usually indicates personal progress during the course of the project, rather than indicating good code._
+_In fact, it usually means the opposite since it usually involves me doing something for the first time_
   - [GalaxyGen](https://github.com/Bytestorm5/GalaxyGen)
       - Pseudo-Random Galaxy Generator following the Star Wars "Hyperlane" system.
 Includes web editor and various tools to tune/modify the output.